TheWinABagel/Zenith/README.md

 ## License

-This mod is licensed MIT License
+This mod is licensed under the MIT License